nikeshm/Ball-Chasers-VR/README.md

 ## Notes

-You'll need the version of Google VR included in this project to ensure; after the deprecation of GVR by Google, newer versions you find may not work very well
+You'll need the version of Google VR included in this project to ensure; after the deprecation of GVR by Google, newer versions you find may not work very well.

+The .meta files aren't interesting to look at, but are necessary to run the game in the Unity editor.

 ## Permissions